aws-samples/amazon-sagemaker-credit-risk-prediction-explainability-bias-detection/README.md

 ![alt text](static/20.png)

 Congratulations!!
 You have successfully downloaded the content of the credit risk explainability lab, please follow the instructions in the jupyter notebook.
+Please note that links to pdf reports and studio reports for explainability and bias are generated in the notebook.
 ![alt text](static/21.png)